 Where does this belief come from?
 Can you find evidence for the opposite of it being true?

-We all deserve to have an abundance of love, connections, joy, creativity, and adventure.
+We all deserve to have an abundance of love, connections, joy, creativity, and adventures.
 With or without a dollar sign on it.
 It’s available to every one of us.
 We just have to remove what is in the way.